 Steve, Steven, or Stevie.
 Few were allowed to call him Stevie.
 I did.
 Our moms were best friends before we were born.
 I’m a few months older.
 His father was absent and therefore was raised only by his mom.
 Today I would say he was co-parented by my mom and dad.
 There were always behavioral issues.
 As children, mom kept a watch over me for his flying toys – hurled without warning.
-Dared me to eat Purina dog bones once after showing me they were pretty good.
 I recall hurling my own plastic bowling pins at him for something.
 We laughed about it years later.
-He was diagnosed ADHD and on Ritalin for most of his school years.
+He was diagnosed as ADHD and was on Ritalin for most of his school years.
 He could be off the wall and very funny.
 Hyper-creative at times.
 His own Mork from Ork impersonations guaranteed a “nanu nanu” and a “shazbot” now and again.

 On and off, he and his mom attended the same church with my family.
 He participated in Youth Group at church.
-Sometimes there were emotional outbursts with other kids, or, the adult leaders.
-As teens we began driving.
+Sometimes there were emotional outbursts with other kids and adult leaders.
 In the church parking lot, my parents thought once he tried to run me down with his car.
 On occasion he would drive circles around the block around my house.
-We were to be more like a brother and sister relationship.
-I made that clear.
 In later years, he always offered his opinion on anyone me or my sister dated – or married.
 He worked for some time in the Renaissance Festival circuit.
 But, he was mostly unemployed and on disability.
 Issues with authority figures.
 You never new what to expect.
 Confrontational at home throughout his life.
 Occasional threats to end his life.

 He threw himself into working for the local historical society.
 One of my last memories is of helping him with an exhibit.
-The historical society had come into possession of a few Gone With the Wind items of historical significance, but, not enough to stage a full showing.
-Me – a Gone With the Wind collector.
+The historical society came into possession of a few Gone With the Wind items of historical significance.
 Stevie called to ask if I would mind loaning some of my collection to fill out the exhibit for a weekend.
-Me – realizing I’d become detached from owning this collection – quickly agreed to help him.
+Realizing I’d become detached from owning this collection, I quickly agreed to help him.
 I packed up some items and left them with him for a couple weeks.
 I attended the exhibit.
 It was very nice.

 Mom called me at work one afternoon – “We have a problem.
 Stevie’s gone.
 He’s dead.” – she whispered the last two words.
 He had gone to the historical society alone with a researched plan.
 Plastic wrap and nitrous oxide.
 He didn’t come home when expected and another historical society member found him – seated on a sofa – gone.
 He had recently turned 45 years old.
 I remember scouring Facebook for his last posts and trying to remember our last interactions.
-Thankful for the GWTW exhibit collaboration.
+I was thankful for the GWTW exhibit collaboration.
 His mother wanted my sister and I to speak at the grave side service.
 I remember looking out at people – relatives – many of whom had their own troublesome history with him.
 I wasn’t always kind to him.
 I was even hateful at times.
 I said I would miss him and I cried.
 I looked at his mom and I meant it – the words and the tears.
-This we do know.
-He was afraid of becoming the sole care giver to his mom.
-He had said as much.
-She lives alone now and frequently calls my mom.
-Reality comes and goes.

 Sometimes I go through my shelves looking for chotskies I can give away.
 I pick up my little Dedo gargoyle and think of Stevie.
 I wonder why he didn’t call me or reach out in any way.
 I just wonder “why?”